Shuttle/shuttle-esb/getting-started/getting-started.md

+# Getting started with Shuttle ESB

-# Download Shuttle ESB
+## Download Shuttle ESB

 The first step is to get the latest binary release from the GitHub project releases page:

 > [Take me to the download page](https://github.com/Shuttle/shuttle-esb/releases)

-# Quick Start using MSMQ
+## Quick Start using MSMQ

 Since Shuttle ESB requires queues to operate we will use MSMQ for this.
 Before we get started ensure that you have MSMQ installed on your version of Windows.